jabdul/appland/README.md

 #### Congratulations!!! ####
 You are now ready to fire up your server.
-Start or restart you Apache server and go to `http://localhost:9010/` in your browser.
+Start or restart your Apache server and go to `http://localhost:9010/` in your browser.
 There you will find your administrative area for managing and monitoring your modules.

 ###### Next steps ######